NURSING HOME SURVEY PROCESS

 o The percent of first revisits that were completed within 60 days from the date of survey completion; the percent of second revisits that were completed within 85 days from the date of survey completion; and the percent of letters of compliance notification to the nursing facility that were released within 10 working days of the date of the completion of the revisit.

-· Require the department include in its March 1st annual report to the House and Senate Appropriations committees and the standing committees on senior issues: the percentage of nursing home citations that are appealed through the information dispute resolution process; the number and percentage of nursing home citations that are appealed, supported, amended, or deleted through informal dispute resolution process; and a summary of the quality assurance review of the amended citations and related survey retraining efforts to improve consistency among surveyors and across the survey administrative unit that occurred in the year being reported.
+* Require the department include in its March 1st annual report to the House and Senate Appropriations committees and the standing committees on senior issues: the percentage of nursing home citations that are appealed through the informal dispute resolution process; the number and percentage of nursing home citations that are appealed, supported, amended, or deleted through informal dispute resolution process; and a summary of the quality assurance review of the amended citations and related survey retraining efforts to improve consistency among surveyors and across the survey administrative unit that occurred in the year being reported.

 1) Criminal background checks on all nursing home surveyors.